 Extra FBA Fees

-If you're selling on Amazon, you'll need to pay additional fees for each item you sell that uses Amazon's fulfillment services.
+If you're selling on ebay versus amazon, you'll need to pay additional fees for each item you sell that uses Amazon's fulfillment services.
 These fees can add up, so it's important to be aware of them when you're pricing your products.
 Extra FBA fees include:

 -Storage fees: If you store your products in Amazon's fulfillment centers, you'll need to pay storage fees.
 These fees depend on the time of year and the size and weight of your products.